luxluth/seekr/README.md

 - `localsearch`, in addition to searching apps to launch, with this feature, it is possible to search through files using the same method as the gnome shell.
+- `Lua plugins`, extend the functionality of seekr by adding custom search engines and tools using the Lua programming language.

 ### Requirements